Carlos Peña: Post-playing career

 In December 2014, MLB Network announced that Peña had joined its team as a studio analyst.

 In September 2017, Peña appeared on New England Sports Network (NESN) as a studio analyst, and also worked as a color commentator with Jerry Remy and play-by-play announcer Dave O'Brien during the Red Sox' final series of the regular season, against the Houston Astros.

 In 2018, Peña was featured on a Season 7 episode of Impractical Jokers during a punishment for Joe Gatto, one of the Jokers.

 In February 2019, Peña was announced as part of the NESN broadcast team for the Red Sox' 2019 season, to fill in when regular color commentators Jerry Remy and Dennis Eckersley are not available.

 Peña also contributed to Cubs Postgame Live on Marquee Sports Network.

 In January 2024, Peña was announced as part of the Detroit Tigers Bally Sports Detroit broadcast team for the Tigers' 2024 season, to handle color commentary for multiple games alongside play-by-play announcers Jason Benetti and Dan Dickerson.

+In May 2025, Peña was announced as general manager of the Leones del Escogido of LIDOM.